 Writing by Shannon Clark

-Slow Brand » Coffee in San Francisco – my current favorites San Francisco Coffee is among the best in the world.
+Searching for the Moon.
+Slow Brand.
+Slow Brand » Coffee in San Francisco – my current favorites.
+San Francisco Coffee is among the best in the world.

 I am a serious coffee drinker, I started drinking coffee seriously in high school, spent many hours in college in cafes throughout Hyde Park.
 However in College my focus was cheap, free refills, and a good working environment, I was less concerned that the coffee was really high quality.
 But I was always passionate about local, independent cafes and while I lived in Chicago I grew to know and love many great small local cafes, spending most of my time in the ones that had great atmospheres and great coffee.
 Slow Brand » Creating on the iPad or a few million dollar ideas.
 A few days ago here in San Francisco Apple announced the iPad.

 On Twitter and across the web the reaction was swift and overwhelming some positive and much negative.
 The follow on press hasn’t been very positive – much of is has been people complaining about features which are lacking or trying to define who the iPad is for – typically coming to the conclusion that is for some group of “others” (non-computer savvy folks, “your mom” etc).
 MeshForum.
 JigZaw Inc home page.
 Firewall Videos"